-For many sources and pollutants, the UK inventory estimates are based on operator-reported emissions data, including:
+For many sources and pollutants, the NAEI estimates are based on operator-reported emissions data, including:

-- The cement and lime sectors are characterised by a small number of large kilns, all of which report emissions data in the PI, WEI, SPRI and NIPI, and therefore the UK inventory estimates are derived from the aggregate of reported emissions, with some gap-filling assumptions applied for installations where the reported emissions fall below the threshold for regulatory reporting (under IED/PRTR). - Similarly, emissions from burning of gases to heat blast furnaces are also calculated from reported data for SO2 and NO_x (as NO2), with operators providing the estimates for individual plant across integrated steelworks.
-For other pollutant emissions there is less detailed and complete operator data, and therefore an approach based on use of literature factors is used. - Emissions of CO and NO_x (as NO2) from OPG use in 1A2c are based on operator data reported in later years of the time series, with EFs extrapolated back for earlier years. - NO_x from furnaces used in methanol and ammonia production are based on operator reported data for combustion emissions.
+- The cement and lime sectors are characterised by a small number of large kilns, all of which report emissions data in the PI, WEI, SPRI and NIPI, and therefore the NAEI estimates are derived from the aggregate of reported emissions, with some gap-filling assumptions applied for installations where the reported emissions fall below the threshold for regulatory reporting (under IED/E-PRTR). - Similarly, emissions from burning of gases to heat blast furnaces are also calculated from reported data for SO2 and NO_x (as NO2), with operators providing the estimates for individual plant across integrated steelworks.
+For other pollutant emissions there is less detailed and complete operator data, and therefore an approach based on use of literature factors is used. - Emissions of CO and NO_x (as NO2) from OPG use in 1A2c are based on operator data reported in later years of the timeseries, with EFs extrapolated back for earlier years. - NO_x from furnaces used in methanol and ammonia production are based on operator reported data for combustion emissions.

-Emissions of CO, NO_x , PM{10} , most metals and PCDD/Fs from coal-fired autogeneration in 1A2b are based on operator-reported data, whilst SO_2 estimates are based on compositional analysis from coal suppliers.
+Emissions of CO, NO_x, PM10, most metals and PCDD/Fs from coal-fired autogeneration in 1A2b are based on operator-reported data for the single site that dominated consumption in the years to 2012.
+For 2013 onwards, we revert to EMEP/EEA Guidebook factors since the sector will then consist only of unidentified smaller sites for which we have no emissions data.
+For SO2, emission estimates across the timeseries are based on compositional analysis from coal suppliers.

 Other NAEI source categories are a mixture of large and small plants and a bottom-up approach utilizing reported emissions is not possible.
-In these cases, therefore, literature emission factors, taken mainly from the 2016 EMEP/EEA Guidebook (EMEP, 2016), are used together with activity data from DUKES (BEIS, 2018a).
+In these cases, therefore, literature emission factors, taken mainly from the latest EMEP/EEA Guidebook, are used together with activity data from DUKES (BEIS, 2019a).

 The UK submission reports biomass activity data (AD) and emissions for all industrial combustion subsectors (1A2b,c,d,e) all aggregated within 1A2g, as this reflects the resolution of data available from UK energy statistics.
-As the UK does not have any AD by sub-sector for biomass, there is no improvement in UK inventory accuracy to be gained by seeking to make separate sector estimates.
+As the UK does not have any AD by sub-sector for biomass, there is no improvement in NAEI accuracy to be gained by seeking to make separate sector estimates.
 Therefore, the UK does not propose to generate sector-specific biomass emission estimates unless new data become available to enable that disaggregation of the 1A2g estimates to be performed.